varan2030/Constructor_Hangman/README.md

 ```

-* Player can select "Get a hint" to get information about movie, but points will be substracted from the score: -10 (Year of production); -20 (Actors); - 30(Plot).
+* Player can select "Get a hint" to get information about the movie, but points will be subtracted from the score: -10 (Year of production); -20 (Actors); - 30(Plot).